Edgeberg/CustomQIF/trunk/CustomQIF/README.txt

 should pertain to, and process an input QIF file into a more usable QIF output file that can be then imported into packages such as GnuCash.

-At the time, in March 2007, I did what I considered was a faily thorough seach on the Internet to see if a utility of this general description already existed.
+At the time, in March 2007, I did what I considered was a fairly thorough seach on the Internet to see if a utility of this general description already existed.
 I didn't find anything remotely like it, so, being eager to do another Netbeans Java project, I got started.